Chamberlain91/Heirloom/Modules/Heirloom.Collections.Spatial/README.md

 # Heirloom.Collections.Spatial

-A library to provide implementation of various spatial collections such `SparseGrid` or for spatial query such as `SpatialCollection`.
+A library to provide implementations of various spatially oriented datastructures such as a sparse grid and other spatial partitioning structures to query 2D space.

 ----